The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 We face the following issues:

-- Should the rice vendor be paid by the spices vendor from his total earnings, or from his savings, or a certain amount from what each customer has given?
-How often should the rice vendor be paid?
-Basically, how should the rice vendor be paid?
+- Should the spices vendor pay the rice vendor from his total earnings, or from his savings, or a certain amount from what each customer has given?
+How should the rice vendor be paid?

 - How can the spices vendor be sure that a customer came to him because of the rice vendor?
-There will be a few customers who come to the spices vendor because of the rice vendor, a few customers who do not, and still more who say they will go to the spices vendor but do not.
 How can the spices vendor and rice vendor track their customers?

 How does an online company track transactions from the click on an affiliate’s website, generate individual reports for affiliates, process payments for affiliates, etc?